datafold-dev/datafold/README.rst

 .. note::

-    If you run Python in an Anaconda environment you can use pip from within an ``conda`` environment.
+    If you run Python in an Anaconda environment you can use pip from within ``conda``.
     See also
     `official instructions <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-non-conda-packages>`__

     .. code-block:: bash